dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 This project interfaces with both the Ebay API, and the WooCommerce API; both of which require the use of access keys.

-The keys are stored in `creds.sandbox` and `creds.production`, which are bash files that are `source`d before running the server (or passed via environment variables to docker).
-There is a `creds.example` file that demonstrates the various environment variables that are used.
+The keys are stored in `credentials/creds.sandbox` and `credentials/creds.production`, which are bash files that are `source`d before running the server (or passed via environment variables to docker).
+There is a `credentials/creds.example` file that demonstrates the various environment variables that are used.

 #### Ebay